How To Create the Xcode Configuration Settings File

 Inherited value

 If you don’t specify the target level configuration value, the project level configuration value will be used.
-If the project level configuration value is not defined too, the default value will be used.
+The default value will also be used if the project-level configuration value is not defined.
 Like this, the inherited value may be used.

 $(inherited)